(Hickling gallery & ‘To Do’ list at the bottom of this page)

 Belvoir Angels are characterised by:

 Many of the Belvoir Angel headstones are carved in relief (like wood carving); the stone is chipped away from the background of the design so that the angels are proud of the surface; the design stands out from, rather than being inscribed into the surface of the slate.
-This technique is much more time-consuming and takes a great deal of skill – it was probably only affordable to the more affluent middle-class families emerging after the Civil War of the 1600s.
+This technique is much more time-consuming and takes a great deal of skill.
+One theory is that these were probably only affordable to the more affluent middle-class families emerging after the Civil War of the 1600s.
+However, the economics of pre-Enclosure society were very different to our modern era and it is possible that, in most cases, it wasn’t about money changing hands.
+As work begins on identifying the individuals belonging to headstones, it seems that most belonged to relatively modest graziers and yeoman and their families.
+Stonemasons would have been journeymen, travelling around their area as needed and they may have worked in exchange for board and lodging and/or goods as well as for money; this may, in part, explain how personal many of the headstones feel.
+The time given to carving headstones ‘in relief’ may also have a personal explanation – perhaps the stonemason knew some individuals better than others (family or friends) and wanted to demonstrate this by committing more time, effort and skill.

 When surveying the Belvoir Angels it is recognised that many examples will have been completely lost over time or have simply deteriorated to the point that they are no longer recognisable.
 Others have lost some of their original depth and clarity, or they have lost bits of their slate or been moved – but it is remarkable that so many have survived for over 300 years.

-It does seem safe to speculate that whoever he was he must have lived close to Hickling and Nether Broughton because of the density of examples in this small area.
+It does seem safe to speculate that whoever he was he (or they) must have lived close to Hickling and Nether Broughton because of the density of examples in this small area.

 Who carved the Belvoir Angels?

-By the mid-1750s it became common for stonemasons to date and sign their work but no one has been able to identify the craftsman behind the Belvoir Angels with any certainty.
+By the mid-1750s it became common for stonemasons to date and sign their work which may be a consequence of the increased use of design books – it became less easy to identify the work of a local craftsman simply from his style.
+To date, no one has been able to identify the craftsman/men behind the Belvoir Angels with any certainty.

 Bernard Heathcote speculates that the Belvoir Angels stonemason/s could be earlier generations of the Wright family; John Wright is recorded as a mason and brick worker in Hickling between 1790 and 1830 and an old gravestone has been uncovered in the garden of his old home, Cobblestones.
 However, (at this time) there is no record linking earlier generations to these headstones.
 Interestingly, Mr Heathcote’s book records a number of Belvoir Angel headstones dedicated to members of the Wright family in Nether Broughton churchyard (1719-1733) – we hope to explore this in more detail, shortly.

-Another route to explore includes wood carvings resembling the Belvoir Angels which were reported to have been found at Grimsthorpe Castle in Lincolnshire; unfortunately, no evidence of these has been found, to date.
-Nevertheless, an origin in wood carving does make some sense (for example, the relief carving on some headstones) and it may yet yield some useful possibilities.
+Another route to explore includes wood carvings resembling the Belvoir Angels which were reported to have been found at Grimsthorpe Castle in Lincolnshire; unfortunately, no evidence of these has been found; nevertheless, an origin in wood carving does make some sense (for example, the relief carving on some headstones) and it may yet yield some useful possibilities.

 Anecdotally (but certainly not verified), the story goes that the Belvoir Angels were carved by a father followed by his son – examples stop abruptly in the 1750s.
 It is said that there are remarkably similar engraved headstones in a small area in North America, possible Massachusetts (and nowhere else in the world) leading to an idea that the son emigrated and continued working, using the traditional unchanged Belvoir Angels style, for a short time in America.

-David Lea refers to this (p.29) and he provides a link to the Farber Gravestone Collection – we are exploring this resource but haven’t confirmed any link yet.
+David Lea refers to this (see, below) and he provides a link to the Farber Gravestone Collection – however, he indicates that these are more likely to derive from a similar inspiration rather than being directly linked.
+We are exploring this resource but haven’t confirmed any link yet.
 We would like to hear from you if you have any information that might help with this.

 & some thoughts to ponder:

-• There is also a thought that the number of angels reflects the number of people buried; this comes from the ‘spiritus’ theory where the Angel is a representation of the spirit leaving the body; thus 1 angel = 1 burial and 4 angels = 4 burials.
-This doesn’t account for names added later, though.
-An idea for testing out (Bob Trubshaw).
+- There is also a thought that the number of angels reflects the number of people buried; this comes from the ‘spiritus’ theory where the Angel is a representation of the spirit leaving the body; thus 1 angel = 1 burial and 4 angels = 4 burials.
+This doesn’t account for names added later, and (in Hickling, at least) we haven’t found a direct correlation between the number of angels and the number of individuals commemorated.
+An idea for wider testing.
+(Bob Trubshaw)

 Variations on the Belvoir Angels theme